rbturnbull/dcodex/docs/deployment.rst

 These instructions are correct as of the beginning of 2021.
 AWS might change their interface from time to time.
 Hopefully these instructions should still make sense even if some of the elements change over time.
 If you have suggestions on how to update or supplement these instructions, please let us know!
 Additional instructions for setting up a cookiecutter-django project on AWS can be found on `Ben Lindsay's blog <https://benjlindsay.com/posts/deploying-a-cookiecutter-django-site-on-aws>`_.

+0. Accounts and Permissions
+You need an AWS account for completing the following instructions.
+It is possible for one user to set up the 'root' account and to have another user managing the deployment.
+If that is the case, then the root user needs to create another user in the IAM console and give them permission

 1. Start an EC2 Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^